Quantum hall transformer in a quantum point contact over the full range of transmission: Luttinger liquid model

-where $\Delta^2=(\frac 1 2 \log K_\L/K_\R)^2 - \theta^2$ and $\theta = \omega d /v$.
-The value of $\theta$ parameterizes the width of the junction $d$ relative to the wavelength of the driven modes.
-This formula reduces to the quantum hall transformer dc conductivity $G\sim (2 e^2/h)(K_\L^{-1}+K_\R^{-1})^{-1}$~\cite{chamon1997distinct,chklovskii1998consequences} as $\omega$ goes to $0$ but approaches $G\sim (e^2/h)\,(K_\L K_\R)^{1/2}$ in the large frequency/long junction limit ($\omega \gg v/d$).
 The $e^2/2h$ dc conductance in this limit can be understood as the Andreev reflection-like process (see Fig.~\ref{fig:trajectory}) where a charge packet of charge $2e/3$ is reflected to a packet of $-e/3$ with the opposite sign.
-This process can be understood to be a result of the conservation of chiral charge in the Luttinger liquid~\cite{wang2024interaction} in the absence of back-scattering since the chiral charge of the incoming and reflected packets are $K_-^{-1}(2e/3)=2e$ and $K_-^{-1}(e/3)=e$ respectively while the transmitted packet has a chiral charge of $K_+^{-1} e=e$.
+This process is a result of the conservation of chiral charge in the Luttinger liquid~\cite{wang2024interaction} in the absence of backscattering since the chiral charge of the incoming and reflected packets are $K_-^{-1}(2e/3)=2e$ and $K_-^{-1}(e/3)=e$ respectively while the transmitted packet has a chiral charge of $K_+^{-1} e=e$.

+In the low-density sliding charge density wave picture, the backscattering term $g \cos 2\phi(0)$ can be understood as an oscillatory contribution to the charge density on top of the smooth background $\rho(x)$.
+The oscillations reflect the spacing of the electrons, which has a periodicity $\rho(x)^{-1}$ and therefore has the form $\cos{2\phi(x)}$~\cite{fukuyama1978dynamics}.
+This backscattering perturbation is known to be relevant in the renormalization group sense~\cite{giamarchi2003quantum,chklovskii1998consequences} and suppresses the dc conductance, even from perturbatively small strengths $g$, from the ideal transformer value (i.e.\ Eq.~\ref{eq:full-harmonic-conductance} at $\omega=0$) to zero at vanishing temperatures.
+On the other hand, at high temperatures, the conductance suppression $\Delta G$ can be perturbatively analyzed in terms of the weak backscattering strength $g$.
+Such an expansion provides a direct approach to define and measure $g$ experimentally.

+We can determine the effect of a weak impurity on $\Delta G$ by performing a second-order perturbation theory calculation using the piecewise-exponential form of $K(x)$.
+The conductance $G$, in the presence of backscattering is computed as the linear response of the current $j$ to a voltage perturbation $H_\mathrm{ext} = V(t) \phi(0)$.
+We calculate the correction $\Delta G$ to the dc conductance by taking the zero-frequency limit of the current due to an external voltage.
+The resulting conductance correction, which is calculated from the equations of motion for $\phi(x,t)$ under the Hamiltonian $H$ in Eq.~\ref{eq:ham} (see SM for derivation), is written as: